pruett/totem/README.md

-# Robe
+# Chumash
-### Data-driven visuals
+### *Rock* solid, data-driven visuals

+## What is Chumash?

-`Robe` is a tool to create unique visuals based on various points of data. *Robes* can accept a number of varying points of data to manipulate color, size, shape, angle, etc. of a vector path.
-Combined, these paths come to form something unique and wholly reflective of its sources of data.
+A tool to create visuals rooted data.
+Data is used to manipulate color, size, shape, angle, etc. of a vector path or polygon.
+Combined, these shapes form something unique and wholly reflective of its sources of data.

-# A `Robe` should tell a singular, compelling story
+### Each `chumash` should tell a singular, compelling story